 Lisa Loeb didn’t even have a record deal when her song ‘Stay (I Missed You)’ was licensed for use in the youth-targeted soundtrack.
 That didn’t stop the single from climbing to number one on the charts and staying there for several weeks after the movie debuted.
 A 10th-anniversary song was released by Lisa Loeb & Nine Stories called ‘Stay (Living Room Mix).’

 Related: This song features on our playlist of second chance songs.

 All I Want is You – U2

-Ethan Hawke’s character Troy is making his way to an airport as U2’s ‘All I Want Is You’ plays in the background of the film Reality Bites.
+Ethan Hawke’s character Troy is making his way to an airport as U2’s ‘All I Want Is You’ plays in the background.
 U2 frontman Bono originally wrote this song for his wife, Ali.
 The song’s lyrics chronicle the manic emotions often felt within relationships that ultimately go unfulfilled.

 Related: Listen to the best airplane songs.

 “I’ve been locked out.
 I’ve been locked in.
 But I always seem to come back again.”
 This moody song was featured on both Crowded House’s album Together Alone and on the soundtrack.
 The song can be heard playing in the movie when the main character Lelaina visits her friend Vicki at the popular clothing store, The Gap.